FlowFuse/website/src/blog/2023/03/flowforge-1-5-0-released.md

 ![Screenshot to show an Instance's "Devices" view](./images/screenshot-devices.png)
-<figcaption class="-mt-6 text-center"><b>FlowForge 1.5's "Instance" view.
-This contains all of the functionality previously found in the "Project" view.</b></figcaption>
+<figcaption class="-mt-6 text-center"><b>"Devices" view, available for a given Node-RED Instance.
+This lists all of the connected devices to a given instance, that will automatically update when a new Target Snapshot is set.</b></figcaption>

 ## Node-RED 3.1 Beta Available